apify/tester-mcp-client/README.md

 ## 💰 Pricing

-The Apify MCP Client is free to use.
-You only pay for LLM provider usage and resources consumed on the Apify platform.
+The Apify MCP client uses a modern and flexible approach for AI Agents monetization and pricing called [Pay-per-event](https://docs.apify.com/sdk/js/docs/guides/pay-per-event).

-This Actor uses a modern and flexible approach for AI Agents monetization and pricing called [Pay-per-event](https://docs.apify.com/sdk/js/docs/guides/pay-per-event).
+You only need to have Apify account and you can use it, LLM provider API key is not required but you can supply it if you want to use your own LLM provider.

 Events charged:
 - Actor start (based on memory used, charged per 128 MB unit)